amirziai/forecasting-ml/Proposal.md

 ### What's the takeaway for the audience?
 Main ideas and/or skills attendees will learn from your presentation
 ```
-- Survey of forecasting methods
+- Overview of univariate forecasting methods
-- Featurization techniques and incorporating side-informaton
+- Featurization techniques for time-series data and incorporating side-informaton
-- Examples for forecasting models in popular ML libraries
+- Implementing forecasting using machine learning with the most popular machine learning libraries
--
+- Deployment strategies
 ```

 ### Prerequisite knowledge for this presentation